wso2-attic/ballerina-integrator/README.md

 This guide contains unit test cases for each resource available in the 'order_mgt_service.bal'.

-To run the unit tests, go to the sample `guide` directory and run the following command.
+To run the unit tests, go to the sample `guide.restful_service` directory and run the following command.
 ```bash
    $ballerina test
 ```

-To check the implementation of the test file, refer to the [order_mgt_service_test.bal](https://github.com/ballerina-guides/restful-service/blob/master/guide/restful_service/test/order_mgt_service_test.bal).
+To check the implementation of the test file, refer to the [order_mgt_service_test.bal](https://github.com/ballerina-guides/restful-service/blob/master/guide.restful_service/restful_service/test/order_mgt_service_test.bal).

 ## Deployment